winitzki/scall/tutorial/programming_dhall.md

 ```

 The standalone underscore character (`_`) is used in Haskell, Scala, other languages as syntax for a special "unused" variable.
-But in Dhall, the variable named "`_`" is a variable like any other:
+But in Dhall, the symbol `_` is a variable like any other:

 ```dhall
 ⊢ let _ = 123 in _ + _